CosmasAlor/CosmasAlor/README.md

 - 🌱 I’m currently learning Node.js, Express.js, and MongoDB for backend development, as well as responsive design, RESTful APIs, and UI/UX design principles.
 -->
-# Hi there, # Hi there, I'm Cosmas Alor 👋
+ # Hi there, I'm Cosmas Alor 👋

 ## About Me